dchaploeb/dotfiles/README.md

 ## Setting up a new environment

   1. Make sure the environment has git, ssh, and the appropriate package manager.
-In general these days this is already true in most of the environments I use, but there are occasional exceptions.
+In particular, as of July 2025, new Windows 11 installs have a git that doesn't support ssh, so `winget install Git.Git` is necessary.

-  2. Make an ssh key-- `ssh-keygen`-- and upload it to github
+  3. Make an ssh key-- `ssh-keygen`-- and upload it to github

-  3. Install `chezmoi` and have it apply my dotfiles repository from github.
+  4. Install `chezmoi` and have it apply my dotfiles repository from github.
      This installs a set of packages, which depend on the OS I'm running on.
      (The "installing the right set of packages" part is a work in progress, as discussed [below](#package-management)).